 Georgia Tech Healthcare Robotics Lab developed a humanoid called Cody, a robotic nurse to assist people with disabilities.

-Care-O-Bot 4, a mobile robot assistant to actively support humans in various applications including healthcare, developed by the Fraunhofer Institute for Manufacturing Engineering and Automation.
+Care-O-Bot 4, a mobile robot assistant to actively support humans in various applications including healthcare, was developed by the Fraunhofer Institute for Manufacturing Engineering and Automation.

 In a pan-European strategic effort to break down barriers around collaborative robot safety, five Research and Technology Organizations across Europe have teamed up in a new initiative funded by the EU called COVR.